 A. The Seller is engaged in the business of wholesale and retail sale of sports goods.
 The Seller has registered itself under the provisions of the Goods and Service Tax (“GST”) and has its GST registration numbers as set out in Schedule A.

-B. The Buyer is a company engaged in buying and scrapping of all types of non-hazardous material.
+B. The Buyer is a company engaged in business of collection and management of all types of non-hazardous waste.
 The Buyer’s GST registration numbers along with the list of all services rendered by the Buyer and the corresponding Service Accounting Codes (SAC)/Harmonized System of Nomenclature (HSN) are listed in Schedule B,

-C. The Seller is desirous of availing the said scrapping services at Decathlon Hennur Road, Survey No 12/2, Hennur Main Road, Byrati Village, Kothanur Post, Opp Arge Helios, Bengaluru, Karnataka 560077.
+C. The Seller is desirous of availing the said scrapping services at Decathlon’s Anubhav Store located at Hennur Road, Survey No 12/2, Hennur Main Road, Byrati Village, Kothanur Post, Opp Arge Helios, Bengaluru, Karnataka 560077 (“Location”).

-D. The Buyer has agreed to render their Services to the Seller on the terms and conditions set out hereunder based on the mutual agreement between the Parties.
+D. The Buyer has agreed to render their Services (defined below hereinafter) to the Seller on the terms and conditions set ut hereunder based on the mutual agreement between the Parties.

 Article 1 – Subject of the Agreement